 There are some similarities between Red Hat hackers and White Hat hackers.
 They have good intentions to save people from cyber attacks.
 But they mostly do it the wrong way.

-In order to defend against cyberattacks, Red Hat hackers will use any possible means, even if these means are illegal.
+To defend against cyberattacks, Red Hat hackers will use any possible means, even if these means are illegal.
 In essence, they do the right thing the wrong way.

 The actions of Red Hat hackers include: